ledn-reviewer/ledn-frontend-challenge/README.md

    - Implement a solution capable of turning all transactions with a status of `inProgress` for a given planet to `blocked` using a planet ID.
 This security measure is essential to prevent potential bad actors from exploiting the financial system and transferring funds to the Empire.

 ### Technical requirements
-To ensure the success of your mission, adhere to the following technical specifications:
+To ensure the success of your mission, adopt the following technical specifications:

 * **Data format:**
   - Assume the date input for filtering transactions is from an HTML input.